fullfacing/keycloak4s/README.md

 **Policy Enforcement Configuration**<br/> <a name="policy-enforcement"></a>

-Authorization
+Keycloak4s provides an akka-http authorization adapter that can be used to secure a server/api and authorize incoming requests.
+The rules/policies for the server are configured using a json policy configuration object.
+Incoming requests are compared to the configured rules to determine what permissions are required in the user's bearer token to be authorized.

+The configuration json file should be placed in the `resource` folder.
+This allows one to used the provided function to deserialize and use the config:
+`PolicyBuilders.buildPathAuthorization("config_name.json")`.

-Example access token payload with user's roles configured correctly for authorization with our adapters:
+Example access token payload with a user's roles configured correctly for authorization with keycloak4s adapters:
 ```json
 {
   "resource_access": {